joaomvg/blog-data-science/_posts/2020-05-06-curse_dimensionality.md

 ---
+layout: post
 title: "Curse of dimensionality"
 date: 2020-05-26
-author: Joao Gomes
 category: Machine Learning
-cover: images/p105p205.png
-tags: data science
+iamge: p105p205.png
-summary: We address the importance of dimensionality in machine learning.
+excerpt: We address the importance of dimensionality in machine learning.
+katex: True
 ---

 ### **Table of contents**